 - Doors & Windows: A-rated PVCu doors and 22mm double-glazed windows are fitted to our annexes as standard.

 - Solar Panels: We’re always exploring new ways to improve energy-efficiency in our annexes.
-That’s why we’re aiming to offer solar paneling as part of our core range.
+That’s why we now offer solar paneling as part of our core range.

 - Timber Frames: Part L compliant super-insulation, and FSC-compliant timber frame.